 - My story: why I wrote Real Food for Pregnancy and how my pregnancy influenced the book.
 How I found the time to write this book with 900+ references and a baby-turned-toddler in the house.
 (Also, see my interview with Startup Pregnant.)

 - My experience with nausea and what worked best for me.

 - How to navigate food cravings and aversions.
 Why cravings and aversions may serve an important role.

 - The physiologic basis for carbohydrate cravings in the first trimester.

 - Controversial foods (conventional “foods to avoid” lists) – Is there strong evidence to warrant avoiding runny yolks and raw fish?

-Highlights from Part 2 (Real Food Mamas, Episode 84)
+Highlights from Part 2 (Doctor Mom Podcast, Episode 84)

 - Prenatal supplements – which to take and why.
 We talk about the most important ones to prioritize and how to choose a prenatal vitamin.